ritterim/rimdev-blog/_posts/2016-09-30-rimdev-io-going-open.md

 image_credit: velkr0
 ---

-Our team believes in being open and transparent, and while we write consistently with some amazing content, we are equally as proud of what we've done with the Jekyll platform.
+Our team believes in being open and transparent.
+While we write consistently with some amazing content, we are equally as proud of what we've done with the Jekyll platform.
 Based on our philosophy of a team being open, transparent, and known as contributors we have decided to make our site a public repository on [GitHub](https://github.com/ritterim/ritterim.github.io).

 > What does this mean for our average reader?